Life at RISD

 Disability Support Services

-The office of Disability Support Services (DSS) assists students who have cognitive (learning), psychological and physical disabilities.
-If you need accommodations to participate in any class, program or event offered during Pre-College, please contact Disability Support Services prior to submitting your application to learn what accommodations can and cannot be provided during the program.
-Any accommodations requested less than two weeks before the start of the program cannot be guaranteed.
-Please note that modifications cannot be made to the program structure, academic requirements or course curriculum.
+The office of Disability Support Services (DSS) assists students who have cognitive (learning), psychological, physical and chronic medical disabilities.
+If you need accommodations to participate in any class, program or event offered during Pre-College, contact Disability Support Services prior to submitting your application to learn what accommodations can and cannot be provided during the program.
+Any accommodations requested less than two weeks before the start of the program cannot be guaranteed, as most accommodations take time to arrange.
+Failure to make formal requests as early as possible may limit the ability to meet your needs and accommodations are not retroactive.
+Modifications cannot be made to the program structure, academic requirements or course curriculum.

-Therapists in RISD’s Counseling and Psychological Services (CAPS) office are available to meet for individual counseling (parent/guardian consent is required if you’re under age 18).
-CAPS may also provide emergency evaluations, urgent assessment, and triage for Pre-College students experiencing a psychological emergency.
+Therapists at RISD’s Counseling and Psychological Services (CAPS) are available to meet for individual counseling (parent/guardian consent is required if you’re under age 18).
+CAPS can also provide emergency evaluations, urgent assessment and triage for Pre-College students experiencing a psychological emergency.
 If off-campus care is needed/desired, Pre-College therapists can help you connect to local mental health resources.
-CAPS does not have on-site psychiatric medication services available during the summer; however, staff can share recommendations for local medication providers if needed.
+While CAPS does not offer on-site psychiatric medication management services during the summer, CAPS staff can share referral recommendations for local medication providers if needed.

 RISD’s Department of Public Safety (DPS) works with the Providence Police and Brown University Police departments to maintain a safe campus environment and support the educational mission of the college.
 Patrolling campus on foot, bike and in distinctively marked cruisers, members of RISD’s Public Safety team–also trained as EMTs–work 24/7 to maintain a safe environment for RISD students.

 In an emergency, contact Public Safety at 401 454-6666.
 You are encouraged to program this number into your cell phone.